My Whole30 Meal Plan, Week 1

 Wednesday:

-Breakfast – 4 oz ground turkey with cumin and chili powder, 2 c spinach, avocado slices, and a cutie (doesn’t this sound like a TON of food?!)
+Breakfast – 2 turkey egg cups, 2 c spinach, avocado slices, and a cutie (doesn’t this sound like a TON of food?!)

 Snack – apple slices with almond butter